snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/frontend-quickstart.md

 ---
 sidebar_position: 2
 title: "Frontend Quickstart"
-description: "Build a cross-chain swap UI with React, Next.js, onlyswaps-ui, wagmi, and RainbowKit"
+description: "Build a cross-chain swap UI with React, Next.js, ONLYSwaps-ui, wagmi, and RainbowKit"
 keywords: ["frontend", "React", "Next.js", "UI", "wagmi", "RainbowKit", "quickstart"]
 date: "2024-01-15"
 ---

-# Frontend Quickstart: React & onlyswaps-ui
+# Frontend Quickstart: React & ONLYSwaps-ui

-This guide walks through building a fully functional cross-chain swap UI using React (specifically Next.js), TypeScript, and the `onlyswaps-ui` library.
+This guide walks through building a fully functional cross-chain swap UI using React (specifically Next.js), TypeScript, and the `ONLYSwaps-ui` library.
 We will leverage `wagmi` and RainbowKit for wallet connectivity.

 **Objective:** Create a UI that allows users to select chains, enter an amount, mint test RUSD tokens, and execute a cross-chain swap.